The Eloquent Peasant: Time period

 While the story of The Eloquent Peasant was set in the ninth and tenth dynasties, it is generally accepted that the poem itself was written during the Middle Kingdom, around the same time as the Story of Sinuhe, during Egypt's Classical Age.
 This time period was said to have produced some of the greatest works of literature and art.
 The wealthy and well educated Egyptians focused greatly on these aspects, as well as entertainment.
 The Eloquent Peasant would have been considered a generous amount of both.
 The poem was also one of the first recorded texts that focused on the lives of people other than the kings or the gods.
 The story reflected ideals of Egypt at the time among the common people.
 It was extremely popular.

 The Eloquent Peasant was one of the few texts that highlighted some of the concepts of Egyptian law during the Middle Kingdom dynasties.

 Influence on arts and literature

-The Eloquent Peasant shows the modern reader a glimpse of how justice in crime might have been attained in ancient Egyptian culture.
-While it is natural to assume that guilt may be determined by the hierarchy of the time, The Eloquent Peasant shows us that you could speak your mind and possibly change the verdict cast upon you.
-The theme of justice featured so prominently in The Eloquent Peasant might have been a precursor to themes of justice in later works.

 The Eloquent Peasant was adapted into an award winning short film with the same name, directed by Egyptian director Shadi Abdel Salam in 1969.